Mr-Carrot0/lume-dataview/README.md

 - [ ] Tokenizing of queries
 - [ ] Parsing of tokens
 - [ ] Transforming parsed data into `search.pages` calls.
 May also use `search.values`, `search.data` and perhaps even `search.files`
-- [ ] Custom Lume plugin for easy use
+- [ ] Custom Lume components for easy use
 - [ ] Tables
 - [ ] Lists
 - [ ] Nested lists